bio-tools/biotoolsDocs/curators_guide.rst

 biotoolsID
 ^^^^^^^^^^

-**Unique ID of the tool that is assigned upon registration of the software in bio.tools, normally identical to tool name**
+**Unique ID of the tool that is assigned upon registration of the software in bio.tools, normally identical to tool name.**

 *e.g.* **signalp**